How To Build A Pedalboard

 With tape, mark on the floor the area you have to play with.
 You’ll need to get it exactly right or you’ll end up messing up and having to start again.

 Lay out the pedals on the floor and try to get them to fit in the space which you have.
-Then try a different layout, pretend you’re playing a gig – it is easy to click them in and out as you might need to in a real situation?
+Then try a different layout, pretend you’re playing a gig.
+Can you easily to click each pedal in and out?

 Is one of the pedals you use a lot hidden behind another and less used pedal?
 If so, try moving it.